-TEST YOUR KNOWLEDGE (p.
-58)
+TEST YOUR KNOWLEDGE

-2.1.
+- 2.1.
 Few activities in business today are the sole focus of a single individual, so successful teamwork is vital to virtually everything a company does.
 Even individual salespeople who travel from customer to customer outside the office rely on a support staff to coordinate schedules, provide customer service, and help with other tasks.
 Similarly, marketing and research teams rely on feedback from the salespeople.
 Moreover, many tasks are just too large for any single person, and many others require input and insights from multiple employees.
 As a result, successful teams can improve productivity, creativity, employee involvement, and even job security.

-- 2.2.
-Groupthink is the willingness of team members to set aside personal opinions and values to go along with the rest of the team, because belonging to the group seems more important than making the right decision.
+[LO-1] AACSB: Interpersonal relations and teamwork - 2.2.
+Groupthink is an unhealthy willingness of team members to set aside their personal opinions and values to go along with the rest of the team when belonging to the group seems more important than making the right decision.
 Groupthink can lead to poor-quality decisions and ill-advised actions, sometimes inducing people to act unethically. - 2.3.
-Employees and companies can take advantage of social networking technologies by erasing the constraints of geographical and organizational boundaries, as well as enabling and enhancing teamwork. - 2.4.
-The advantages of virtual meetings are lower costs and resource usage, reduced wear and tear on employees, and access to wider pools of expertise than might be willing or able to attend meetings and job teams in person. - 2.5.
-The listening process consists of receiving (actually hearing the message), decoding (assigning meaning), remembering (storing the message for future reference), evaluating (weighing the ideas), and responding (reacting to the message). - 2.6.
+Employees and companies can take advantage of social networking technologies by erasing the constraints of geographical and organizational boundaries, as well as enabling and enhancing teamwork.
+[LO-2] AACSB: Information technology (See MyBCommLab for additional insights) - 2.4.
+Parliamentary procedure is a time-tested method for planning and running effective meetings.
+The best-known guide to this procedure is Robert's Rules of Order. - 2.5.
+The advantages of virtual meetings are lower costs and resource usage, reduced wear and tear on employees, and access to wider pools of expertise than might be willing or able to attend meetings and job teams in person.
+[LO-4] AACSB: Interpersonal relations and teamwork - 2.6.
+The listening process consists of receiving (actually hearing the message), decoding (assigning meaning), remembering (storing the message for future reference), evaluating (weighing the ideas), and responding (reacting to the message).
+[LO-5] AACSB: Written and oral communication

+- 2.7.
 Someone using content listening is trying to understand and retain the speaker's message.
 Someone using critical listening is trying to understand and evaluate the meaning of the speaker's message.
-Someone using empathic listening is trying to understand the speaker's feelings, needs, and wants, and to appreciate his or her point of view. - 2.7.
-An individual can communicate nonverbally through the use of facial expression, gesture and posture, vocal characteristics, personal appearance, touching behavior, and time and space. - 2.8.
+Someone using empathic listening is trying to understand the speaker's feelings, needs, and wants, and to appreciate his or her point of view.
+[LO-5] AACSB: Written and oral communication (See MyBCommLab for additional insights) - 2.8.
+An individual can communicate nonverbally through the use of facial expression, gesture and posture, vocal characteristics, personal appearance, touching behavior, and time and space.
+[LO-6] AACSB: Written and oral communication - 2.9.
 Mobile devices present unique etiquette challenges because of their ubiquitous and personal nature and because etiquette expectations can differ so widely.
 Younger employees who grew up in the digital era may think nothing of using their devices whenever and wherever, but others, particularly older employers and managers, may have much more sharply defined boundaries when it comes to mobile usage.
 In general, because mobile technology enables communication and other work and personal uses virtually everywhere at any time, users need to be more sensitive to how their actions can interrupt or offend others.
+[LO-7] AACSB: Information technology

-APPLY YOUR KNOWLEDGE (p.
-58)
+APPLY YOUR KNOWLEDGE

-2.9.
+- 2.10.
 Answers will vary, but students should recognize the opportunity to turn the conflict into a constructive means for bringing important issues into the open, increasing the involvement of other team members, and generating creative ideas for solving a problem.
+[LO-1] AACSB: